capgemini-adm-nl/get-to-know-docker/README.md

 ```

 Exit the bash shell if necessary and try out the same command again without the `--interactive option`.
 If you are stuck you can use Ctrl-C to stop the container process.
-In situations where your container is already running and you want to open a new shell or proces you should use two other commands.
+In situations where your container is already running and you want to open a new shell or process you should use two other commands.
 Look up the `docker attach` and `docker exec` commands in the [Docker Commandline Reference](https://docs.docker.com/engine/reference/commandline/) and use them to open a new bash shell inside your running ubuntu container.
 Consider which command line options are needed.

 Docker `attach` let's you use only one instance of shell.
 On the other hand, `docker exec`  will let you run arbitrary commands inside an existing container.
 So if we want open new terminal with *new* instance of container's shell, we need to run `docker exec`.